maitmansour/DistributedPlayer-Android/README.md

 ![Video Streaming](https://i.imgur.com/Psh34cv.png)

-## How to get .JAR from Netbeans
+## How to get install App
-- Clean and Build
-- Go to dist Folder (On Project Repository)
+- Clone Project
-- You will find the JAR file there !

-## How to use
-- Import project to Netbeans
+- Import the project into Android Studio
-- Build and clean
+- Build and Install
-- Run and enjoy !